MPR has the ability to mold extremely high performance materials that are very well suited in many cases to replace metal in traditional applications

 MPR’s processing techniques are able to maintain physical properties in the plastic material by minimizing molecular chain breakage during drying and molding to achieve excellent physical properties.

-Advantages of Metal Replacement
+Advantages of Metal Replacement Parts

 - Significant weight savings by reducing specific gravity from 3 to 8 for metals down to the 1.5 range for high performance polymers

 - Continuous use temperature to 500 degrees Fahrenheit

 - Significant cost saving vis-a-vis traditional metal fabrication

 MPR maintains a proprietary database of over 80,000 materials that it uses in material selection and design assistance with its customers to ensure the optimization of each application.
 However, material selection alone is not the key to achieving success in most high performance polymer applications.
 MPR utilizes a custom screw design and unique processing technique to maintain the average molecular weight of the polymer during molding.
 This approach is absolutely key to getting the maximum physical performance from your part design.